Finalfantasykid/AstraStack/README.md

 $ pip install -r requirements.txt
 ```

-You may need to install some additional system packages, like some python development packages.
+You may need to install some additional system packages, ie: libcairo2-dev, pkg-config, python3-dev, libgirepository1.0-dev

 You can run the application with